junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

 - split(): This method split the string into an Array.
 - join(): This methods joins the Array into the string.
 - replace(): replace(pattern, replacement) => it returns a new string with one, some or all matches of a pattern replaced by replacement

+## Day-07
+### What is an Algorithm?
+- An Algorithm is a series of step or set of instructions to get the desired output to solve a specific problem or perform a particular task.
+It typically begins with one or more input, processes these through a series of logical, computational, or decision making steps, and produces one or more outputs.

+### What is time Complexity?
+- Time complexity is the amount of time taken by an algorithm to run as a function of the length of the input.Note that the time to run is a function of the length of the input and not the actual execution time of the machine on which the algorithm is running on.

+### Why Arrays are important for DSA?
+- Arrays are important for DSA because they provide a simple, efficient and foundational way to store, retrieve and manipulate data.
+As a linear data structure, arrays store elements in contigous memory locations, enabling constant-time access to any element using its index, which is O(1).